maliahavlicek/what2do2day/README.md

 1. When switching pages, toss up a modal and processing screen so users know their input was received and is being processed MONGODB is SOOO SLOW especially if hosted in Oregon and consumed in Europe.

 ### Project Tracking
-The scope of this project was larger than a typical milestone effort and I quickly felt overwhelmed when learning new skills such as Bulma, mongodb aggregated queries, Flask Filters, Flask Macros, Flask WTF Forms, Validators, Flask blueprints and routes.
+The scope of this project was much larger than any project I've taken on by myself.
+I quickly felt overwhelmed when learning new skills such as Bulma, mongodb aggregated queries, Flask Filters, Flask Macros, Flask WTF Forms, Validators, Flask blueprints and routes.
-To ensure I kept on task and could feel a sense of accomplishment while taking the countless baby steps towards completion, I devised a [project tacking sheet](https://docs.google.com/spreadsheets/d/1Lnvt9zLgJj0oQFdpOIAs1V2JAN2lVGcBalIBHwXzqjY/edit?usp=sharing):
+To ensure I kept on task and could feel a sense of accomplishment while tackling the countless baby steps towards completion, I devised a [project tacking sheet](https://docs.google.com/spreadsheets/d/1Lnvt9zLgJj0oQFdpOIAs1V2JAN2lVGcBalIBHwXzqjY/edit?usp=sharing):

-This spreadsheet helped me prioritize what aspects I needed to accomplish first and also helped identify features to descope into future releases.
-It also helped remind me of tasks I like to put off forever such as writing test cases and updating documentation
+This spreadsheet helped me prioritize what aspects I needed to complete first and also helped identify features to descope into future releases.
+It also helped remind me of tasks I like to put off forever such as writing test cases and updating documentation.

 [![project task list](documentation/images/software_cycle/project_tracking.png "project task list")](https://docs.google.com/spreadsheets/d/1Lnvt9zLgJj0oQFdpOIAs1V2JAN2lVGcBalIBHwXzqjY/edit?usp=sharing)
-.

 I attempted to follow a rough Agile methodology where I prefixed discovery tasks in Feature 0 for sprint 0.
 Then I used the following numbers as a hierarchy of what to develop first:

  | Epic Task Number 	|                         Tasks                        	|                                                                     Deliverables                                                                    	|